kristoffer-dyrkorn/javazone2024/README.md

 # Output

-The result from running the scripts should be three OBJ files - one each for terrain, buildings, and roads - and two PNG files (one for satellite imagery and one for aerial imagery).
+The scripts will generate various output files in the root directory of the repo.
+The important output is three OBJ files (one each for terrain, buildings, and roads) and two PNG files (one for satellite imagery and one for aerial imagery).

-## Presenting data
+## Visualization

-The visualization app is a simple webapp using three.js that will
+The visualization app is a simple webapp using three.js that will:

 - read the terrain mesh (OBJ)
-- read the satellite / ortho textures (PNG), and drape them onto the terrain
+- read the satellite / aerial images (PNG), and drape them onto the terrain
 - read the building geometries (OBJ) and add them to the scene
 - read the road geometries (OBJ) and add them to the scene

-To run the app, first copy the config file (`config.json`) and the output files from the preprocessing (5 files in total) to the `app/` folder, and then start the app using `yarn dev`.
+To run the app, first copy the output files from the preprocessing (5 files in total) and the config file (`config.json`) to the `app/` folder, and then start the app using `yarn dev`.

+You should now see a textured terrain model.

 ## App controls: